hearthandsinc/challenges/ios/readme.md

 ## Design

-We have prepared a design to help you when working on this challenge.
+We have prepared a design to help you during this challenge.

 ![design](./design.png)